 Rapporteur Judges

-Under article 19 of Constitutional Court Act, Rapporteur Judges (헌법연구관) are appointed by President of the Constitutional Court of Korea.
-They serve as judicial assistant for Justices in Constitutional Court.[18]
-Rapporteur Judges serve for ten-year renewable terms up to age of 60 and paid as same as Judges in ordinary courts.
-It is noticeable that Rapporteur Judges serve longer than Justices in Constitutional Court, while Research Judges serve shorter than Justices in Supreme Court.
-This professional assistant office is designed to ensure continuity of constitutional adjudication in South Korea.
-Yet some of Rapporteur Judges office is filled by seconded Judges from ordinary courts, and seconded government officials including Prosecutors.
-These seconded Judges and Prosecutors serve for 1 to 2 years as Rapporteur Judges.
+Under Article 19 of the Constitutional Court Act, Rapporteur Judges (헌법연구관) are appointed by the President of the Constitutional Court.
+They serve as judicial assistants for Justices in the Constitutional Court.[18]
+Rapporteur Judges serve for 10-year renewable terms up to age of 60 and are paid the same as Judges in ordinary courts.
+Rapporteur Judges serve longer than Justices in the Constitutional Court, while Research Judges serve shorter terms than Justices in the Supreme Court; this is designed to ensure continuity of constitutional adjudication in South Korea.
+As well, some Rapporteur Judge offices are filled by seconded Judges from ordinary courts and seconded government officials including prosecutors.
+These seconded Judges and prosecutors serve for one to two years as Rapporteur Judges.

 Department of Court Administration